If you suffer from extreme pain, your doctor may prescribe pain relievers to help you manage your pain.

 Are you addicted to Darvocet and Darvon?
 You’ll need to recover from your addiction to treat your withdrawal symptoms and prevent dangerous side effects.

 You have different treatment options.
-Take a look at our painkiller addiction treatment services.
+Take a look at our painkiller information.